rckstr-rohan/Java/README.md

 ## Project Descriptions

-Below here are some of my java project exercise codes, I would like to share it with everyone, hope that we are able to improve with everyone!
+Below here are some of my java project exercise codes, I would like to share it with everyone on this open source platform, hope that we are able to improve with everyone!
+Do contribute to me projects!!

 ## Java Projects